qbicsoftware-archive/mqrun/README.rst

 only runs on Windows and is designed for use with a graphical user interface.
 Both make it hard to integrate into a larger workflow.

-mqrun consists of four parts, that try to mitigate those problems:
+mqrun consists of three parts, that try to mitigate those problems:

 :mod:`mqrun.mqparams`
     This is a small library that converts user supplied json-parameter files